Skip to main content

 7) Crystal

 Crystal is a group of agile tools with different versions, such as Crystal Clear, Crystal Yellow, Crystal Orange, and Crystal Red.
 Each version has its framework.
-Choosing which to use depends on team size, priorities, and project importance.
+Choosing which to use depends on the team size, priorities, and the project’s importance.

 The Crystal project management process can be helpful for teams of different sizes.
 For instance, Crystal Clear is suitable for smaller teams and shorter projects with up to 6 developers, while Crystal Red works better for larger teams with up to 80 members.

 Crystal is a good choice for teams that communicate often and work well together without constant supervision from agile team management.
-However, inexperienced agile teams may find Crystal methodologies challenging as they have less defined structures and some areas that may require interpretation.
+However, inexperienced agile teams may find Crystal methodologies challenging, as they have less-defined structures and some areas that require interpretation.

 Why Companies Are Switching to Agile Methodologies